|Counselor & Student/Parent Resources||FAQ||Contact Information|

-Dual Enrollment students are limited to a maximum of 7 semester credit hours each long term (fall or spring) or a maximum of 4 semester credit hours each summer session.
-Any amount of semester credit hours over 7 during the Fall/Spring semesters or over 4 semester credit hours for the Summer semesters will need a “Letter of Approval” from the student’s High School Principal on their school’s letter head, recommending the student for this course load prior to enrollment… this is STRICTLY ENFORCED!
+Dual Enrollment students are limited to a maximum of 2 classes each long term (fall or spring) or a maximum of 1 class each summer session.
+Any amount of courses over 2 during the Fall/Spring semesters or over 1 for the Summer semesters will need a “Letter of Approval” from the student’s High School Principal on their school’s letter head, recommending the student for this course load prior to enrollment… this is STRICTLY ENFORCED!
 A student must pass all courses with a "C" or better to continue to enroll in more than 2 dual credit courses in following semesters.
 No Exceptions.
 This rule does not apply to students enrolled in approved early college high school programs.

 How do I drop or add a class once I’ve registered?

 Adding a class - the student with the assistance of their high school counselor is required to submit the appropriate add/drop form.
-Please refer to the semester Academic Calendar for deadlines.
+Please refer to the semester Dual Enrollment Instructional Calendar provided to your district/high school for deadlines.

 Is a Dual Enrolled Student considered a “College Student”?

 YES!
 Students enrolled in the dual enrollment program ARE college students.
 College credit and high school credit will be earned at the same time.
 You are working toward completion of coursework that will be on your college transcript.
 This is a permanent, official college record that will strongly influence future financial aid and college/university application submissions, etc. It is very important that you understand how the final grade in this course can affect your future.
 Withdrawing from the class past the deadline OR failing the class will affect your future college financial aid and your future college academic status.